roggervalf/iam-policies/README.md

 ## About

-Define an allowed or denied set of actions against a set of resources with optional context.
+Define an allowed or denied set of actions against a set of resources with optional context and conditions.

 Deny rules trump allow rules.

-This is a fork of [@ddt/iam](https://www.npmjs.com/package/@ddt/iam) updated.
+This is a fork of [@ddt/iam](https://www.npmjs.com/package/@ddt/iam) updated with new functionalities.

 ## Install